rzubala/mongodb-training/app/DRIVER.md

 `npm install mongodb --save` to install the driver

 You never connect to mongodb directly from the client application because you will expose your credentials to the user.
 On Node on server those credentials ara safe.

+We use database connection pool, we have many connections to db `client.db()` with the single client `MongoClient`.